Bezel Engagement Rings

 The bezel is a popular ring setting due to its modern look and suitability for an active lifestyle.
 By tightly holding the diamond in place with its custom-fit metal, the bezel is one of the most secure settings.

 For athletes and people with hands-on jobs (like doctors, nurses and construction workers), the bezel setting offers stability without sacrificing on beauty.
-This Round Cut bezel ring showcases the stunning nature of this setting, along with the durability needed for an active lifestyle.
+This round cut bezel ring from James Allen showcases the stunning nature of this setting, along with the durability needed for an active lifestyle.

 With their clean and simple design, a bezel setting with a round diamond can look simple and unpretentious yet extremely elegant.
-For example, this stylish platinum bezel set solitaire ring (pictured above) has a timeless look that will never go out of fashion.
+For example, this stylish platinum bezel set solitaire ring from Blue Nile (pictured above) has a timeless look that will never go out of fashion.

 Bezel engagement ring examples:

 As two of the most common setting options for engagement rings, bezel settings are frequently compared to prong settings.

 With a bezel setting, the center diamond is held in place inside a thin metal rim.
 A prong setting, on the other hand, doesn’t feature any type of metal rim — instead, the diamond is held in place with four or six small prongs.

 Choosing a setting style often comes down to your fiancé-to-be’s personal preferences, tastes and style.
 You’ll also want to make sure that the type of setting you choose is a good fit for the wearer’s lifestyle.

 |Diamond is held in place by a metal rim, or bezel, which provides extra protection for the center stone.||Diamond is held in place by three, four or six thin metal prongs, which offer little protection for the center stone.|